Josip Broz Tito: Non-Alignment

-Tito also developed warm relations with Burma under U Nu, travelling to the country in 1955 and again in 1959, though he did not receive the same treatment in 1959 from the new leader, Ne Win.
-Tito had an especially close friendship with Prince Norodom Sihanouk of Cambodia, who preached an eccentric mixture of monarchism, Buddhism and socialism, and, like Tito, wanted his country to be neutral in the Cold War.
-Tito saw Sihanouk as something of a kindred soul who, like him, had to struggle to maintain his backward country's neutrality in the face of rival power blocs.
-By contrast, Tito strongly disliked President Idi Amin of Uganda, whom he saw as thuggish and possibly insane.
+Tito developed warm relations with Burma under U Nu, travelling to the country in 1955 and 1959, though he did not receive the same treatment in 1959 from the new leader, Ne Win.
+Tito had a close friendship with Prince Norodom Sihanouk of Cambodia, who preached an eccentric mixture of monarchism, Buddhism and socialism, and, like Tito, wanted his country to be neutral in the Cold War.
+Tito saw Sihanouk as a kindred soul who, like him, had to struggle to maintain his backward country's neutrality in the face of rival blocs.
+By contrast, Tito disliked President Idi Amin of Uganda, whom he saw as thuggish and possibly insane.

-Because of its neutrality, Yugoslavia was often rare among Communist countries in having diplomatic relations with right-wing, anti-communist governments.
-For example, Yugoslavia was the only communist country that had diplomatic relations with Alfredo Stroessner's Paraguay.
-Yugoslavia went on to sell arms to the staunchly anti-communist regime of Guatemala under Kjell Eugenio Laugerud García during the Guatemalan Civil War.
-Notable exceptions to Yugoslavia's neutral stance toward anti-communist countries include Spain under Franco, Greece under Greek junta, and Chile under Pinochet; Yugoslavia was one of many countries that severed diplomatic relations with Chile after Salvador Allende was overthrown.
+Because of its neutrality, Yugoslavia was rare among Communist countries in having diplomatic relations with right-wing, anti-communist governments.
+Yugoslavia was the only communist country that had diplomatic relations with Alfredo Stroessner's Paraguay.
+Yugoslavia sold arms to the staunchly anti-communist regime of Guatemala under Kjell Eugenio Laugerud García, during the Guatemalan Civil War.
+Notable exceptions to Yugoslavia's neutral stance toward anti-communist countries include Spain under Franco, the Greek junta, and Chile under Pinochet; Yugoslavia was one of many countries that severed diplomatic relations with Chile after Salvador Allende was overthrown.